silexphp/Silex/doc/providers/security.rst

 The ``error`` and ``last_username`` variables contain the last authentication error and the last username entered by the user in case of an authentication error.

+If you want to have the last error message translated, you would need to use the ``security.authentication_utils`` service and retrieve the actual ``AuthenticationException`` instance.

 Create the associated template: